 So… what happens next?
 Well, depending on which side of the shipping wars you fall on, you’re either #TeamArchie or #TeamJughead for Betty.

 There’s a huge chunk of the fanbase that supports Archie and Betty since they were a couple in the Archie comics.
 They’re finally getting what they want — the possibility of exploring a relationship between the girl and boy next door.

 For other fans who stan Jughead, the idea of #Barchie makes them physically ill.
 And it’s clear why: Betty and Jughead are perfect.
 They both have a past, a darkness that could easily consume them, and they enjoy solving crimes and mysteries that seem impossible.

-Looking at it from the writer’s perspective, it’s an opportunity to play with established character’s in a new way.
+Looking at it from the writer’s perspective, it allows for an opportunity to play with established characters and relationships in a new way.